linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 One such tool was a framework used together with Spring Boot.
 The goal of the framework was to standardize and simplify recurring patterns, such as permissions checking, logging etc.

 I also worked on a message format and related tooling that in the end was not widely used.
 The tooling surrounding the message format consisted of code- and documentation-generators.
 The code-generators were able to interpret the message format specification language and generate both client and server code for Python and Java.
 The documentation generator could interpret the message format specification language and generate AsciiDoc as an intermediary representation of the documentation.
 The AsciiDoc documentation could then be used to generate HTML or PDFs.

+If nothing else, this made me learn to be aware of the necessity of ownership and requirements.
+Or, as if often the case, how to navigate the lack of requirements.

 Skills used:
   : Java, Spring Boot, Python, PostgreSQL, AWS (DynamoDB, SQS, Lambda, ...), Cryptography, Docker